-Association: A group of persons constituted by a written or unwritten contract in order to pursue a common goal other than that of making pecuniary profits to be shared among its members.
+Association: A group of persons constituted by a written or oral contract in order to pursue a common goal other than that of making pecuniary profits to be shared among its members.
 The activities of an association aim to promote the study, the protection and the development of the economic, social or moral interests of its members.

 Attestation: A document that indicates the status of an enterprise’s registration and, where applicable, whether the enterprise failed to comply with a request of the Registraire des entreprises or to fulfil an obligation under the law.